MathsJam/mathsjam-site/gathering/uk/archive/2025/index.md

 The London Underground is made up of 11 train lines.
 How quickly can you ride one stop on each of them?
 How many ways can you even do it?
 I tried them all so you don't have to.

-#### David Hartburn: Fretting about rockin'

-Last year I bought a guitar tool, a fret rocker.
-The talk goes into why it is the shape it is, and the maths behind a guitar fretboard.

 ### Session 2b - 10:40-11:20

 #### Fredrik Motland Kirkemo: New advances in the field of clown studies